JoWolfarth/Calm-Minds/README.md

 Used Copilot to create basic html template using bootstrap Used Google AI to help decide on font choices
-Used Copilot to move nav menu to the right and icon to the left
+Used Copilot to move nav menu to the right and icon to the left Used Chat gpt to get alt text for images

 # Font choices